Process management for parking and security

 Keeping all the balls in the air is difficult for many security departments.
 You likely have heavy case loads and demanding reporting requirements which are all important to maintaining safety.
 Technology can help make the dispatch log reporting and tracking easier, more efficient, and less cumbersome for staff.
 All of which leads to more productive operations.

 Scenario 3: Managing violations and appeals

-Issuing parking violations is a necessary part of any parking operation.
+Process management for parking requires issuing parking violations as part of any parking operation.
 It’s also one of the areas that commonly becomes a source of frustration because it creates additional work for your team.

 - Does your team manually manage appeals paperwork and do customers come to your office during the process?

 - How much time does your team spend dealing with incorrect license plate numbers or spelling errors on tickets?